spacelama/ansible-initial-server-setup/README.md

-# Ansible Playbook for setting up a proxmox cluster with some debian and container VMs, some tasmota IOT devices, and some Openwrt Access Points and Routers with VLAN separation of the radios
+# Ansible Playbook for setting up a proxmox cluster with some debian and (LXC) container VMs, some tasmota IOT devices, and some Openwrt Access Points and Routers with VLAN separation of the SSIDs on each of the radios

 A couple of [Ansible](http://docs.ansible.com/) playbooks which runs a series of configuration steps to set up an SOE based on Debian, in order to provide a solid foundation for subsequent actions.

-It borrows heavily from the work of: [Bryan Kennedy](https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers), [Ryan Eschinger](http://ryaneschinger.com/blog/securing-a-server-with-ansible/),  [Ashley Rich](https://github.com/A5hleyRich/wordpress-ansible), and [Digital Ocean](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04)
+It borrows heavily from the work of: [Luke Harvey](https://github.com/lukeharvey), [Bryan Kennedy](https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers), [Ryan Eschinger](http://ryaneschinger.com/blog/securing-a-server-with-ansible/),  [Ashley Rich](https://github.com/A5hleyRich/wordpress-ansible), and [Digital Ocean](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04)

 It will perform the following:
 * Create a new ansible "super user" with with root privileges and public key authentication on your proxmox and debian machines as well as the containers
+* Set root user credentials, and a primary user credentials, ssh keys, sudoers to root
 * Implement several SSH hardening techniques
 * Configure the timezone and enable time synchronization
 * Modify the hostname and hosts file